Actindo-AG/Documentation/Taxes/UserInterface/01d_TaxZones.md

 Tax zone name.

 - *VAT ID*
 Value-added tax identification number (VAT ID).
+The VAT ID refers to the seller's VAT ID number, which will be printed on the relevant order-related documents.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create an entry.
 A new entry line is displayed.